r3t3ch/hide-unwanted-streams-on-twitch/README.md

 - 1.0.0 First release.
 Only Userscript platform is supported.

 # Known issues
+- You can click through blocking overlay menu.
-- "infinite scroll" can be break, requiring a refresh
+- "infinite scroll" can break, requiring a refresh